-position to spread the loss.
-The basic reason for questioning the competence of courts to use spreading as a justification in this way is that courts either have no way or only a limited capacity to address such problems as: (1) defining and identifying the best spreader, (2) identifying which victims of accidents are entitled to such compensation, (3) determining whether compensation should be based on a welfare-type basis of equal need or a tort-type basis of compensation in terms of status quo ante, no matter how unfair or unequal that prior status may have been, and (4) providing collective regulatory approaches to achieve the deterrent role of compensation.49 Legislation is superior to adjudication in addressing not only these tasks, but also the underlying separation of powers issue of the legitimacy of a court's use of spreading as a reason for a redistribution of loss.
+Legislation is superior to adjudication in addressing not only these tasks, but also the underlying separation of powers issue of the legitimacy of a court's use of spreading as a reason for a redistribution of loss.
 Because such a distributive choice is usually viewed as a legislative matter in a democracy, there is considerable dispute about whether, when, and to what extent a court may engage in redistribution for the sake of redistribution.
-50 Thus, it is not surprising that courts have been generally unreceptive to schemes of "enterprise liability" which justify imposing liability for characteristic risks51 on a business regardless of fault, partly because it is better able to spread the loss than the victim.
-52 For example,
+50 Thus, it is not surprising that courts have been generally unreceptive to schemes of "enterprise liability" which justify imposing liability for characteristic risks on a business regardless of fault, partly because it is better able to spread the loss than the victim.
+For example, imposing liability without fault for product-caused harms based on this concept of enterprise liability has been generally rejected by the courts.

-^{49.} See, e.g., CALABRESI, supra note 30, at 278-85; Richard L. Abel, A Critique of Torts, 37 UCLA L. REV. 785, 798-802 (1990) (criticizing status quo ante approach on the ground that it simply reinforces questionable inequalities in income distribution); Martha Chamallas, Questioning the Use of Race-Specific and Gender-Specific Economic Data in Tort Litigation: A Constitutional Argument, 63 FORDHAM L. REV. 73, 97, 101-02 (1994); Priest, supra note 1, at 1546, 1585-86 (arguing that spreading by imposing liability on product sellers is unfairly regressive because all consumers pay the same for the spreading "insurance," while high income plaintiffs are compensated in terms of status quo ante and therefore receive more in damages awards than low income plaintiffs); see also Peter H. Schuck, Introduction: The Context of the Controversy, in TORT LAW AND THE PUBLIC INTEREST, supra note 1, at 17, 36-37.
+simply reinforces questionable inequalities in income distribution); Martha Chamallas, Questioning the Use of Race-Specific and Gender-Specific Economic Data in Tort Litigation: A Constitutional Argument, 63 FORDHAM L. REV. 73, 97, 101-02 (1994); Priest, supra note 1, at 1546, 1585-86 (arguing that spreading by imposing liability on product sellers is unfairly regressive because all consumers pay the same for the spreading "insurance," while high income plaintiffs are compensated in terms of status quo ante and therefore receive more in damages awards than low income plaintiffs); see also Peter H. Schuck, Introduction: The Context of the Controversy, in TORT LAW AND THE PUBLIC INTEREST, supra note 1, at 17, 36-37.